dynamsoft-docs/barcode-reader-docs/programming/dotnet/user-guide.md

 ## Installation

-To install Dynamsoft Barcode Reader Windows Edition on your development machine, you can download the SDK from the [Dynamsoft website](https://www.dynamsoft.com/barcode-reader/downloads/).
+You can download the .NET SDK from the [Dynamsoft website](https://www.dynamsoft.com/barcode-reader/downloads/).
 The zip package includes a free trial license valid for 30 days.

 After you unzip the file, you can find samples for supported platforms in the **Samples** folder under the installation folder.